Alessioventuri/NearBy/README.md

-ENG
 # NearBy

 Mobile application developed with Ionic.
-The goal of this project is to offer users the opportunity to know which points of interest such as generic shops and restaurants surround them and to reach them in the center / station area.
+The goal of this project is to offer users the opportunity to know the points of interest located in the center / station area, such as generic shops and restaurants, that surround them and how to reach them.

+Link to the whole [paper](HCI_final.pdf)

 ### Dependencies
  * [Ionic 6.16.3](https://www.npmjs.com/package/@ionic/cli/v/6.16.3)